Destinations · The Salon

 Sintra — the cool-microclimate hill town where the Portuguese kings summered.
 The Pena Palace is the postcard (colorful, romanticist, 19th-century palace on a hilltop).
 The Quinta da Regaleira is the strange estate with the famous spiral well.
 A day-trip or an overnight if you want the quieter version.

-Cascais — the beach town west of Lisbon, a 40-minute train ride from Cais do Sodré.
+Cascais — the beach town west of Lisbon, a 20-minute train ride.
 More casual than Sintra.
 Beach culture, seafood restaurants, the seaside pace.

 Both are easy from Lisbon and don’t require a car if you’re willing to take the train.